 Don Campbell Memorial Tour

-The Don Campbell Memorial Tour is a five-day tour of the Northern Tasmanian dairy industry by a group of 10 to 14 young dairy professionals.
+The Don Campbell Memorial Tour is a six days and five nights tour of the Northern Tasmanian dairy industry by a group of 10 to 14 young dairy professionals.

 The late Don Campbell was a dairy farmer from Yannathan in Gippsland and the first chair of the GippsDairy board.
 He was passionate about the development of young people within the dairy industry.